The Hub, Edinburgh

 The Hub is a public arts and events building in the centre of Edinburgh, Scotland.
-Located at the top of the Royal Mile, it is a prominent landmark as its tall gothic spire is the highest point in central Edinburgh, and towers over the surrounding buildings below Edinburgh Castle.
+Located at the top of the Royal Mile, it is a prominent landmark as its tall Gothic spire (71.7 meters) is the highest point in central Edinburgh, and towers over the surrounding buildings below Edinburgh Castle.
+It was the Highland Tolbooth St John's Church.

 The building is a notable example of Gothic Revival architecture and was designed by architects J Gillespie Graham and Augustus Pugin.
 Constructed between 1842 and 1845, it was originally designed as a meeting hall for the General Assembly of the Church of Scotland.
 From 1929 the building was used as a church until the mid-1980s.
 Today it is the home of the Edinburgh International Festival and is used as a ticket office, information centre and performance venue.
+The General Assembly of the Church of Scotland continues to meet here each May.